Tîrî language

-Tiri (Ciri, Tĩrĩ), or Mea (Ha Mea), is an Oceanic language of New Caledonia.
+Tiri (Ciri, Tĩrĩ), Tinrin or Mea (Ha Mea), is an Oceanic language of New Caledonia.

 Grammar

 Pronouns and person marking

 Tîrî has two types of pronouns: personal pronouns, which make reference to person, number and case, and impersonal pronouns, which only have one respective form and are more restricted in their use (Osumi, 1995, p.
 38).

 Like all other nominals in Tîrî, pronouns can occupy various positions throughout the clause (Osumi, 1995, p.
 37).
 They may appear as the nominal subject of the verb, marked by the subject marker nrâ and agreeing in person and number with the subject pronoun in the predicate; the object of a verb; the object of a preposition; or the head of a predicate (Osumi, 1995, pp. 37–38).

 When they appear within the verb phrase, personal pronouns show agreement in person and number with the nominal subject that optionally follows the predicate (Osumi, 1995, p.
 38).